532343lk/ARTS_PLUS_PLUS/README.md

 # HOW TO USE THE CODE

 Our code is split into 2 projects.
 The ARTS++ folder contains the code for generating the ARTS as well as the ARTS++ sets.
 Within the ARTS++/data/2014 folder you find the
-(target-opinion word extracted) input data for the 2014 laptop and restaurant datasets, as well as the generated ARTS and ARTS++ sets for both datasets.
-Furthermore, the ontology part of
+(target-opinion word extracted) input data for the 2014 laptop and restaurant datasets, as well as the generated ARTS and ARTS++ sets for both datasets which can be found in the merged.json in the output folders.
-HAABSA++ is contained within the ARTS++ folder.
+Furthermore, the ontology part of HAABSA++ is contained within the ARTS++ folder.

 # ARTS++ project